 - Used such analysis to facilitate the preparation of periodic TE budget

 We have addressed the following areas:

 - Advantages and potential adverse effects of TEs

 - Estimates of tax revenues forgone, and their effect on effective tax rates by type of taxpayers, sector and size of income can be best established using microsimulation models.

 - EUROMOD, a tax-benefit microsimulation model for EU that enables researchers and policy analysts to calculate, in a comparable manner, the effects of taxes and benefits on household incomes and work incentives

-The workshop is designed for the officials in ministries of finance and tax administrations who are involved in tax expenditure analysis.
+The workshop was designed for the officials in ministries of finance and tax administrations who are involved in tax expenditure analysis.

-No fee will be charged for officials working in the public sector.
-Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine will be covered by the Ministry of Finance of the Netherlands.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
-Meals and refreshments will be provided during the event.
+No fee was charged for officials working in the public sector.
+Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Montenegro, Romania and Ukraine was covered by the Ministry of Finance of the Netherlands.
+The costs of travel and accommodation of the self-funded candidates from the SEE region (and beyond) were covered by the participants / sponsoring institutions.
+Meals and refreshments were provided during the event.

 Please see General Information on Learning at the CEF.

 Justin Runherd, Policy Advisor at the General Tax Policy Division / Analysis Department, Ministry of Finance of the Netherlands